Digital brand identity: why you need to get it right

 What is digital brand identity?

 You’ll often hear us talking about digital experiences.
 And what do customers do with your website or digital product?
 Interact with it.
 So brand is about experiences and interactions, and so is digital – therefore your digital presence and your brand go hand-in-hand.
-Ensuring that your digital brand maintains the integrity of your overall brand is vital to building trust and loyalty with the customers along with consistency.
+Ensuring that your digital brand identity maintains the integrity of your overall brand is vital to building trust and loyalty with the customers along with consistency.

 More specifically, you might consider your digital brand to consist of some of the following visual elements: